Randomized resolvent analysis: Approach

 The singular value and vector can be separated by noticing that $\| \hat{\bs{u}}_1 \| = 1$.
-The last equation provides more accurate leading singular value $\sigma_1$ and left singular vector $\hat{\bs{u}}_1$ compared to (\ref{eq:approx}).
+Applied to resolvent analysis, the last equation provides more accurate leading singular value $\sigma_1$ and left singular vector $\hat{\bs{u}}_1$ compared to the original randomized SVD algorithm \citep{Halko:SIAMReview11}.
+The same operation can be used to recover the higher-order modes, with better accuracy than using the original algorithm \citep{Halko:SIAMReview11}.
+For applications where high-order modes and orthogonality are desired, we can solve for $\bm{U}\bs{\Sigma}$ and compute its SVD.
+In the present randomized resolvent analysis, we emphasize that only the discrete linear operator $\bm{L}_{\bar{\pmb{q}}}$ is needed for sketching $\bm{Y}$ and to find the reduced matrix $\bm{B}$.
+Unlike the original resolvent method, matrix linear solvers are used to avoid calling for the inverse within the resolvent operator.
+The resulting algorithm constitutes the {\it randomized resolvent analysis} summarized in Algorithm 1.

-To utilize the randomized SVD for resolvent analysis, we must be aware that the resolvent operator $\mathsfbi{A}$ contains an inverse operation in its definition (\ref{eq:resol-op}), which need not be numerically performed.
-In the full resolvent analysis, one can only focus on modes corresponding to the smallest singular values of $\mathsfbi{A}^{-1}$ to find those for the largest singular values of $\mathsfbi{A}$.
-For the randomized resolvent analysis, the resolvent operator $\mathsfbi{A}$ is needed for sketching $\mathsfbi{Y}$ and to find the reduced $\mathsfbi{B}$.
-Unlike the original randomized SVD, matrix linear solvers can be employed to avoid calling for the inverse within the resolvent operator.
-The resulting algorithm constitutes the {\it randomized resolvent analysis} summarized below in Algorithm 1.
+To utilize the randomized SVD for resolvent analysis, we must be aware that the resolvent operator $\bm{A} = \left[ -i\omega\bm{I} - \bm{L}_{\bar{\pmb{q}}} \right]^{-1}$ contains an inverse operation in its definition, which need not be numerically performed.
+We do not intend to perform an inverse operation within $\bm{A}$ in the present work.
+In the full resolvent analysis, when the matrices become too large and the inverse can not be performed (which is likely the case for 2D and 3D problems), one can focus on modes corresponding to the smallest singular values of $\bm{A}^{-1}$ to find those for the largest singular values of $\bm{A}$.
+Similar approaches have avoided the inverse computation, including the work by \citet{Jeun:POF16}.

-With the randomized resolvent analysis, the SVD operation cost has been significantly reduced.
-The computational cost associated with each operation in the algorithm is also listed in Algorithm 1.
-We should point out that the cost of the three linear solvers are $\mathcal{O}(m^2 k)$, which is a conservative upper bound.
-These costs can be further reduced if the properties of the resolvent operator can be taken advantage of to solve the linear system efficiently.
-We also note that the size of $\mathsfbi{B} \in \mathbb{C}^{k \times m}$ is considerably smaller than the original $\mathsfbi{A} \in \mathbb{C}^{m \times m}$ achieving a significant saving in freeing memory allocation during the SVD procedure.
-With the benefit of computational cost reduction and memory allocation relief, we now have a resolvent analysis algorithm that can accommodate problems with very large degrees of freedom.